phil-willis/phil-willis.github.io/_posts/github.md

   - `PULL_REQUEST_TEMPLATE.md` -> How to make a pull request to project
   - `stale.yml` -> Probot configuration to close stale issues.
 There are many other apps on Github Marketplace that place their configurations inside `.github` folder because they are related to GitHub specifically.
   - `SECURITY.md` -> How to responsibly report a security vulnerability in project
-  - `workflows` -> Configuration folder containing yaml files for GitHub Actions
+  - `./workflows/` -> Configuration folder containing yaml files for GitHub Actions
   - `CODEOWNERS` -> Pull request reviewer rules.
   - `dependabot.yml` -> Configuration options for dependency updates.
 More info [here](https://docs.github.com/en/code-security/supply-chain-security/keeping-your-dependencies-updated-automatically/configuration-options-for-dependency-updates).
 - But another special repository you can create is the `.github` repository.
 It acts as a fallback for all of your repositories that don't have an actual .`github` directory with issue templates and other community health files.